anushanesargi/CV/README.md

 ## Work Experience

 **Reporting Analyst - IMG UK Ltd(Feb 2020 to June 2020) - London, UK**
-  - The data extraction and cleaning using SQL and SSMS, generating of weekly excel reports, data visualisation and dasboard creation using PowerBI was the initial step to I realising that I like coding.
+  - The data extraction and cleaning using SQL and SSMS, generating of weekly excel reports, data visualisation and dashboard creation using PowerBI was the initial step to realising that I like coding.

 **Payroll Administrator - IMG UK Ltd(October 2018 to Jan 2020) - London, U**
   - With all the payroll calculations, balancing reports and last minute changes I learnt how to work efficiently in a short period of time with attention to details.
 This role also helped to become an agile person.

 **Accounts Assistant - Mazur Accounting Ltd(February 2018 to June 2018) - London, UK**
-  - From company incorporation to filing the accounts taught me how small business work in the UK.
+  - From company incorporation to filing the accounts taught me how small businesses work in the UK.

 **Junior Accountant - WeDo Accounting(April 2017 – October 2017)  - London, UK**
   - This was my first into the accounting side of the world.
 This role taught me the importance of attention to detail and patience.